Complaints about a Member

 As a trade association, we are not in a position to deal with complaints about our members directly.
-We need to remain fully impartial so as not to jeopardise the outcome of any complaint made to the Ombudsman or our independent Regulatory Panel.
-If an ARMA member is found to have breached our bye-laws, Consumer Charter or Standards the matter will go before our independent Regulatory Panel.
+We need to remain fully impartial so as not to jeopardise the outcome of any complaints made to the Ombudsman or our independent Regulatroy Panel.
+If an ARMA members is found to have breached our Bye-Laws, Consumer Charter or Standards the matter will go before our independent Regulatory Panel.

 It is a condition of ARMA membership that all members must have a published internal complaints handling procedure that is fit for purpose.